bananasplitfest/bananasplitfest.github.io/source/events/color-dash/index.md

 Make sure to get there early to join in on the dance competitions, hula-hoop contest, and many more contests with awesome swag giveaways.

-### Cost
+### Cost*
 + $40 Individual
 + $85 Family of 3
 + $100 Family of 4
 + $115 Family of 5
 + $130 Family of 6

-Get #Social and share the event!
-When you social share receive $5 off per ticket!
+* Prices increase closer to the event and again the day of

-Dasher Kit
+Dasher Kit includes:
 Event T-shirt
 Race Bib with Pins
-Temporary Tatto
+Temporary Tattoo
 50% of your registration profit goes to Charity